locationtech/jts/DEVELOPING.md

 * Generate Eclipse configuration using `mvn eclipse:eclipse`
 * Import the generated projects into an Eclipse workspace

-## Testing

-JTS aims for 100% code coverage for unit tests.

-There are two kinds of unit tests:

-### JUnit tests

-Used for verifying API code, internal data structures, and ancillary algorithms.

-### XML Tests

-JTS provides a code-independent, declarative XML-based format for expressing geometric functional tests.
-This format is convenient for encoding large geometries, and for providing geometric test cases in a reusable way.
-It is easily consumed by external tools such as the JTS TestBuilder.
-It allows geometry function test cases to easily be to applied to other operation implementations, for testing or comparison purposes.

-This format should be used for tests which involve large geometries, or which express fundamental geometric semantics of the JTS library.

 ### Run Configurations

 It is convenient to define the following Run Configurations: